peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 *Clearing*

 There might be times when you want to reset your current context.
 For example, during an Amazon Q CLI session, you notice that the quality of the responses are not what you think they should be.
-Another scenario might be where in helping to troubleshoot an issue, you start to see circular responses.
+Or perhaps you have completed one task and you want to reset context to begin another.

-You can clear the current context by using the "/clear" command, which will first ask you to confirm that you want to do this.
+You can clear the current context by using the **"/clear"** command, which will first ask you to confirm that you want to do this.

 ```
 > /clear